Mother pays tribute to her ‘little sunshine boy’, 3, who died in crash with tractor

 ‘I need to carry on living for him and take him with me wherever I go’

-The mother of three-year-old boy who died after a crash with a tractor on a farm in Bury has paid tribute to her “affectionate and caring” boy.
+The mother of a three-year-old boy who died in a crash with a tractor has paid tribute to her “affectionate and caring” son.

-Albie Speakman suffered fatal injuries following the crash off of Bentley Hall Road on Saturday afternoon.
+Albie Speakman was killed in the crash on farmlands off Bentley Hall Road in Bury on Saturday afternoon.

-His family were in a vehicle carrying the child to hospital before they flagged down a passing ambulance, but the youngster died before he arrived.
+His family were in a car driving the child to hospital when they flagged down a passing ambulance, but the youngster died before he arrived.

 Paying tribute to him, his mother Leah has said: “Albie was an incredibly loving, affectionate and caring boy who just wanted everyone to be happy.
 He was so sensitive and wanted everyone to be ok, especially the people that he loved.